Fire-Works on the Night of the Fourth of July, 1868. Winslow Homer. Wood engraving; The Cleveland Museum of Art.

 (In progress)

-A collection of three unpublished plays by Black writers of the Federal Theatre Project (1935-39) with an introduction that positions them against the afterlives of slavery and extractive coal, oil, and turpentine in…
+An examination of four unpublished plays by writers of the Federal Theatre Project (1935-39) that positions them against the afterlives of slavery and intensification of coal, oil, and turpentine…

 Waylaid Light